Rights of Common

 The right to turn out pigs during the ‘pannage’ season in the autumn to feed.
 The pigs provide a useful service by eating acorns that are poisonous to ponies and cattle.

 Estovers or fuelwood

 The right to cut wood for fuel.
-To protect the Ancient and Ornamental woodland, commoners who exercise this right are now provided with firewood from timber plantations by the Forestry Commission.
+To protect the Ancient and Ornamental woodland, commoners who exercise this right are now provided with firewood from timber plantations by Forestry England.